 In these unprecedented times, artists have found new ways to work, they are stronger, resilient, and more resolute, and the response with their creative practice is what this exhibition hopes to showcase.

-The first week will be a live exhibition to hold in Bargehouse from 17th to 21st of November, and the second week will be an online event, from 22nd to 26th of July, comprising workshops, presentations, artist talks, and masterclass sessions, where we will reach an even wider and broader audience base through a series of the very engaging creative online session.
+The first week is a live exhibition in [email protected] from 10th to 14th of November, and the second week will be an online event, from 15th to 19th of November, comprising workshops, presentations, artist talks, and masterclass sessions, where we will reach an even wider and broader audience base through a series of the very engaging creative online session.